<3<3

 We need a virtuous ascending vortex, not a death spiral of workaholicism.

 Across our eight forms of capital — living, material, financial, intellectual, experiential, social, cultural, spiritual — every patch touches more than code.
 A maintainer who receives a well-prepared disclosure, with tests, with benchmarks, with a reproducible complexity gate, gains experiential capital.
 A project that ships our fix gains social trust.
-An ecosystem where bottlenecks clear without cascade failures accumulates living capital — the health of the humans and communities who depend on it.
+An ecosystem where bottlenecks clear without cascade failures accumulates living capital.

 The Ask